 Yes, you may need to change your idea, however, improving it and working on it now is the smarter way to start on this new path.

 Yes, you may discover this idea isn’t the right one, but isn’t it better to discover this now, before investing your time, money and energy?

-Working with budding startups and existing companies on their business strategies enables me to be the informed person that asks the questions they’ve been avoiding.
-I can dig deeper, by pass the instinctive knee jerk reaction, the first idea or the emotion driven decision.
+Working with startups and existing companies on their business strategies enables me to be the informed person that asks the questions they’ve been avoiding.
+I can dig deeper, bypass the instinctive knee jerk reaction, the first idea or the emotion driven business decision.